 Here is what suffolksheep.org has to say about Suffolk sheep fleece:

-“Moderately short; close fine fiber without tendency to mat or felt together and well defined, i.e., not shading off into dark wool or hair.”
+“Moderately short; close fine fiber without a tendency to mat or felt together and well defined, i.e., not shading off into dark wool or hair.”

 Wikipedia offers this much better description: